luparral/appointments/README.md

 Basically, when the `GET localhost:8080/api/v1/doctor/appointments` endpoint is called, the HTTP GET Request to https://us-central1-sesame-care-dev.cloudfunctions.net/sesame_programming_test_api is performed.

-The **AppointmentsService** then read and parse the JSON data and create a list of `Appointment` objects that are stored in memory.
+The **AppointmentsService** then reads and parses the JSON data and creates a list of `Appointment` objects that are stored in memory.

-At the same time, the non-valid `Appointments` (the ones that have any missing field) are sned to the **AppointmentErrorService** to create an `AppointmentError` for this appointment.
+At the same time, the non-valid `Appointments` (the ones that have any missing field) are sent to the **AppointmentErrorService** to create an `AppointmentError` for this appointment.

-Once the Appointments are all created, the Response will be created by calling both the **AppointmentErrorService** to get all the `AppointmentErrors` and the
-**DoctorAppointmentsService** to obtain all the `DoctorAppointments`.
+Once all the `Appointment`s are created, the `APIResponse` will be created by calling both the **AppointmentErrorService** to get all the `AppointmentErrors` and the **DoctorAppointmentsService** to obtain all the `DoctorAppointments`.

 To get a better idea of this classes, you can take a look at this other diagram

 ![Classes](https://user-images.githubusercontent.com/8027371/131234575-642cb362-9868-43d6-943f-9d857f14ea31.png)

-The only thing left to mention is the algorithm that transform the `Appointment` in a `DoctorAppointment`.
+The only thing left to mention is the algorithm that transform the `Appointment` into a `DoctorAppointment`.
 Let's do it 🚀

-For each `Appointment`, we check if we already have an `DoctorAppointment` entry for the Doctor of this `Appointment`.
+For each `Appointment`, we check if we already have a `DoctorAppointment` entry for the `Doctor` of this `Appointment`.

 If we don't, then everything is great and we just have to create an new `DoctorAppointment` entry for this `Appointment`.